About Inspector Cloud

 Inspector Cloud is a SaaS for real-time audit of stores.
 Their image recognition solution provides accurate and relevant information about products on the shelves and gives a detailed analysis of store efficiency.
 A great number of world-famous brands cooperate with Inspector Cloud to increase sales.

-The year 2020 marks the new stage of our relationship with remote technologies.
+This year marks the new stage of our relationship with remote technologies.
 Webinars became the source for exploring further information, figuring out innovative ways of advancing business and networking.
 Distance learning, online meetings, and events grew in relevance as entrepreneurs worked hard to overcome new obstacles and connected in new meaningful ways.

 Inspector Cloud is a company that developed an AI-based SaaS solution for shelf-space audits.
 Offering innovative features, such as SKU recognition, the Inspector Cloud solution has been of great assistance to such enterprises as Nestle, Henkel, Pepsico, Schwarzkopf, and Ascott Group.
 The Inspector Cloud team chose to share their experiences in a webinar titled "How To Increase On-Shelf Availability by 30% With Image Recognition" in order to grow their client database and explore the changes occurring in retail in 2021.